2.4 Data Access Policies

 The image represents a data archivist talking to a researcher and explaining different access restrictions he can use when sharing his data.

-This section refers to policies that an archive needs to apply when providing users with access to the data and other resources it holds.
-Thus, the main policies to be presented include data access and collection policies for designated user communities.
-Data Repositories usually maintain different data access conditions and subsequent policies because access conditions often rely on the national context.
 Taking into consideration the statement of Principle 11 in the CESSDA Data Access Policy that “Access conditions to data shall, by 2022, be fully interoperable”, it means that data access policies are situated at the core of every archive’s operations (Bolton, Sharon 2022; Woollard, Matthew, L’Hours, Hervé, and Beedham, Hilary 2016).
-As of today, there are three levels of access, depending on the nature of the data and agreements with data depositors:
+As of now, there are three levels of access, depending on the nature of the data and agreements with data depositors:

-2) Restrictive data access (access under conditions):
+2. Restricted data access (access under conditions):

-3) Controlled data access: the archive reserves the right to permit access to data only through a physical or virtual secure environment or after special training.
+3. Controlled data access: the archive reserves the right to permit access to data only through a physical or virtual secure environment or after special training.
 This applies to data that are considered too confidential or sensitive to be released via downloading.

 Relevant sections from Chapter 1